echolabsdev/prism-docs/generating-text.md

 The `TextResponse` object allows you to examine the details of the AI's response, including token usage, individual steps in multi-step interactions, and the content of response messages.

-By leveraging these features, you can create sophisticated AI-powered applications that generate text, engage in conversations, and provide valuable insights based on user input.
+By leveraging these features, you can create sophisticated AI-powered applications that generate text, engage in conversations, and provide valuable insights based on user input and images.